A BRIEF HISTORY OF CHELMSFORD, ESSEX, ENGLAND

 Chelmsford continued to grow through the 16th century and 17th century.
 This was despite outbreaks of plague.
 It struck in 1603, 1625, 1637 and 1666.

 However each time the town of Chelmsford recovered.
 In the early 18th century Chelmsford was described as large and populous.
 That was probably an exaggeration.
 It probably only had a population of around 3,000.
-Chelmsford was an agricultural market town rather than a manufacturing centre.
+Chelmsford was an agricultural market town rather than a manufacturing center.

 At the end of the 18th century there were some improvements to Chelmsford.
 A new jail was built in 1777.
 In 1787 a man named John Johnson designed a new stone bridge.
 The same man built Shire Hall in 1791.
 Meanwhile in 1789 an Act of Parliament formed a body of men called Improvement Commissioners with powers to pave, clean and light the streets of Chelmsford (with oil lamps).
 In 1797 a canal, the Chelmer and Blackwater Navigation improved communications between Chelmsford and the rest of the country.